Outdated or Unsupported Browser Detected

 Although the hearing is not a court trial, it is a formal proceeding.
 Hearings are open to the public, though it is very unusual for a person unrelated to your case to attend.
 To obtain a copy of the digital recording of your hearing, please call (608) 266-3174.
 Be sure you let the person you contact know that you are interested in a tax hearing.

-The hearing locations throughout the state are accessible to persons with physical disabilities.
+For in-person hearings, the hearing locations throughout the state are accessible to persons with physical disabilities.
 If certain accommodations are necessary to meet your physical needs, you should contact the hearing office immediately so that the appropriate arrangements can be made.

 If you need an interpreter to properly participate in the hearing or present your case, you should immediately contact the hearing office.
 Interpreters for numerous languages are available, but the hearing office requires advance notice and will provide additional time for the hearing.